We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Purchasing a home isn’t a bad thing.
 There is nothing wrong with owning a home as a means to keep a roof over your head.
-But from a real estate investment strategy perspective, purchasing a home is not a good investment to pursue.
+But from a real estate investment strategy perspective, purchasing a home might not be a good investment to pursue.

 Investing is all about growing your wealth and financial security.
 In fact, investing is defined as “expend[ing] money with the expectation of achieving a profit or material result by putting it into financial plans, shares, property, or by using it to develop a commercial venture.”

 So a good investment is anything that can help you grow your wealth (achieve a profit).
 Stocks, mutual funds, cryptocurrency, precious metals, bonds.
 These are all types of investments.
 Even real estate is an investment type.
 So why is buying a house a bad investment?

 Well, there are two reasons.

 The first relates to your investment strategy.
 Houses are expensive, they eat up a lot of cash, both upfront and throughout the duration we own them.
 This limits your cash flow and has a negative impact on your diversification.